setheliot/eks_auto_mode/README.md

 # AWS EKS Auto Mode Terraform demo

-This repo provides the terraform files to deploy a demo app running on an AWS EKS Cluster with **Auto Mode** _enabled_, using best practices.
+This repo provides the Terraform files to deploy a demo app running on an AWS EKS Cluster with **Auto Mode** _enabled_, using best practices.
 This was created as an _educational_ tool to learn about EKS Auto Mode and Terraform.
-It is _not_ recommended that this configuration be used in production, without further assessment to ensure it meets organization requirements.
+It is _not_ recommended that this configuration be used in production without further assessment to ensure it meets organization requirements.

 To learn more about AWS EKS Auto Mode see the [AWS Documentation](https://docs.aws.amazon.com/eks/latest/userguide/automode.html).